Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Theoretical models

 \subsection{Physical systems: 2D nanoparticle ensembles}

 We investigate the thermal behavior of the 2D nanoparticle ensemble ($N\times N$ square-lattice ensemble) illuminated by an incident light, as shown in Fig.~\ref{structure}.
-The incident light wave vector is against the positive $z$ axis direction and the polarization direction is parallel to $x$ axis.
+The size of the nanoparticle is supposed to be small compared to the wavelength of the incident light, which results in the validity of the point dipole approximation of the nanoparticle.
+The incident light wave vector is against the positive $z$-axis direction and the polarization direction is parallel to the $x$-axis.
 The ensemble is parallel to the $xoy$ plane.
 The lattice spacing is $L$.
 Nanoparticle radius is $a$.
-When analyzing the relation between the optical coupling and collective effects on the light-induced thermal behavior of the ensemble, a chain of nanoparticles of interest near the $x$ axis is extracted out of the 2D square-lattice nanoparticle ensemble in the green frame and is defined by $y=L/2$ and $z=0$.
+When analyzing the relation between the multiple scattering and collective effects on the light-induced thermal behavior of the ensemble, a chain of nanoparticles of interest near the $x$-axis is extracted out of the 2D square-lattice nanoparticle ensemble in the green frame and is defined by $y=L/2$ and $z=0$.
 When analyzing the thermal accumulation effect, the nanoparticle in the first sector closest to the origin is assigned as the central nanoparticle of the ensemble.
 The central nanoparticle position is defined as $x=y=L/2$.